dhbalaji/docusauras-dhbalaji-blog/docs/accessibility/notes.md

 `tabindex` when assigned a value of `-1` turns off the default tab order

 `tabindex` when assigned a value of `0` turns on the default tab order

+> ARIA role & state are 2 important concepts in WCAG-ARIA